rachelkelly/pyladiespdx-books/README.md

    * both of these can be done with smtp python modules probably!
  * Write a list of rules
  * Tests
- * Add a FOSS license, I suggest [GPL 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0), mostly because it has good support and has been around a while.

 ### VI.
 Tutorials
 Please note, you do not have to do any of these to contribute if you feel happy and familiar